Moto G72 With 108-Megapixel Triple Cameras Launched in India: Details

 Moto G72 was launched in India on Monday the company's latest G-Series smartphone to debut in the country.
 The handset is powered by a MediaTek G99 SoC under the hood, paired with 6GB of RAM.
 The smartphone sports a 6.6-inch pOLED display with a 120Hz refresh rate and a 576Hz touch sampling rate.
 It is equipped with a 108-megapixel triple rear camera setup, along with a 16-megapixel selfie camera.
-The Moto G72 runs on Android 12 out-of-the-box and packs a 5,000mAh battery with support for 30W TurboPower fast charging.
+The Moto G72 runs on Android 12 out-of-the-box and packs a 5,000mAh battery with support for 33W TurboPower fast charging.

 Moto G72 price in India, availability